Taking your custom technical ranking system further

 This will create a daily value for of between 1 and 5 for each stock in a universe, for each day.
 Enterprise Services clients (or those who have purchased the add-on module) will be able to create a daily Market Breadth measure of the number (or percentage) of companies in a universe with any ranking value, such as the percentage of fives, or a range, such as >=4.

-(For a refresher on Market Breadth see Mathew’s article on Volatility Swings.)
-Let’s say I want to create a time series of the percentage of stocks in the ASX200 index with a ranking value of 5, ie the strongest companies as defined by my system.
+Clients with the custom breadth module are able to build their own breadth measures (for a refresher on Market Breadth click here for Mathew’s article on Volatility Swings.)
+Let’s say you want to create a time series of the percentage of stocks in the ASX200 index with a ranking value of 5, ie the strongest companies as defined by the system.
 To do that we can use the same formula used to colour the ‘5’ bars as described in the previous ranking blog, ie using this as the last line to find those with a value of 5:

-Using the complete formula in the Market Breadth module (located under the Data menu) we can then create the ticker symbol (in this example MYRANK5), give it a name, define the universe of stocks (ASX Top 200 in this example, but you could run it over an imported list of your own portfolio tickers), Date Range (calculates the percentage every day for the last 5 years), timeframe (daily) and Breadth Action (percentage).
-Once set up, click Build Breadth to calculate the values.
+Using the complete formula in the Market Breadth module (located under the Data menu) we can then create the ticker symbol (in this example MYRANK5), give it a name, define the universe of stocks you wish to calculate the measure on (the ASX Top 200 in this example, but you could run it over any Symbol List or imported list of your own portfolio tickers), Date Range (calculates the percentage every day for the last 5 years), timeframe (daily) and Breadth Action (percentage).
+Once set up, click Build Breadth to calculate the percentage values with a ranking value of 5 for each day.

-Currently, almost half of the ASX200 companies (44.5%) have a ranking value of 5, the highest percentage in almost two years.
-When added to the chart of the index (XJO), you can see a couple of divergences between the two charts, indicating a possible change in direction.
-For example at the turn of the year the XJO was making higher highs, but the breadth line was doing the opposite and making lower highs (ie fewer strong stocks), indicating a possible end of the move.
-Also, in April the index made new lows but the breadth line didn’t – just before the market rallied.
+In the example above, at the time of writing only 6% of the ASX200 companies had a ranking value of 5, down from 35% at the beginning of the year.
+When added to the chart of the index (XJO) using the Breadth Data tool, you can see a divergence between the index and the breadth data, indicating a possible change in direction.
+For example, a year ago the XJO was making higher highs, but the breadth line started to make lower highs at the end of May (ie fewer strong stocks), indicating a weakening of the market internals before the end of the rally in XJO in August.

 Adjusting the Component Weightings of the System